 This course will focus on criminal procedure and criminal law cases that are currently on the docket of the Supreme Court.
 Each week, the class will read a substantial amount of materials in preparation for one case, including its lower court opinion, the briefs from each party, two sets of amicus briefs, and a Supreme Court opinion drafted by a member of the class.
 Students will also be expected to read the most significant Supreme Court precedents involving each case.
 Prior to each class session, each student will be responsible for writing a 3-5 page memo critiquing the readings of the week.
 Students will also be responsible for drafting one 20-25 page Supreme Court opinion to be distributed to and discussed by the class.
-NOTE: Criminal Procedure is not a prerequisite for this course.
-NOTE: This seminar satisfies the upper-class professional skills requirement. ** A student who fails to attend the initial meeting of a seminar, or to obtain permission to be absent from either the instructor or the Registrar, will be administratively dropped from the seminar.
+Criminal Procedure is not a prerequisite for this course.
+ENROLLMENT LIMIT: 18 students. ** A student who fails to attend the initial meeting of a seminar, or to obtain permission to be absent from either the instructor or the Registrar, will be administratively dropped from the seminar.
 Students who wait list for a seminar are required to attend the first seminar meeting to be considered for enrollment.